Why Switch Your Nozzle?

 Deciding which nozzle will be best for your application purpose can be difficult.
 There are many options, some with only slight differences.
 In this guide, we explain the benefits of using different types of nozzles and what they are commonly used for, so you can find the perfect nozzle for your project.

 Multi-hole spreader nozzles work great for creating precise lines or perfectly spaced dots of adhesive.
 This is ideal for packaging closure and applications where you need broad, even coverage.
 One of our favorite multi-hole spreader nozzles is the 3M 2 Hole Spreader Nozzle.

-Extension nozzles are ideal for a variety of applications, like hard to reach spaces such as screw shafts or tight angles, an extension tip gives you additional reach without compromising precision.
-There are a variety of extenders ranging from more traditional tips such as 3M’s Brass Extension Nozzle Tip to more specialized tips such as 3M’s tapered Aluminum Tip.
+Extension nozzles are ideal for a variety of applications, like hard to reach spaces such as screw shafts or tight angles.
+An extension tip gives you additional reach without compromising precision.
+There are a variety of extension tips ranging from more traditional tips such as Infinity Bonds Extension Nozzle to more specialized angled tips such as Extension Angle Nozzle.

 “L” nozzles are designed for packaging and full overlap (FOL) cartons.
 They offer all the benefits of an extender, with the added flexibility of having a right angle.
-For hard to reach corners, or small layered applications, the “L” nozzle will deliver adhesive exactly where it needs to go.
-Our favorite is the TEC Bond “L” Nozzle.
+For hard to reach corners or small layered applications, the “L” nozzle will deliver adhesive exactly where it needs to go.
+Our favorite is the TEC Bond “L” nozzle.

 Available in a range of sizes including needle point, flat point, and fine point.
 Precision nozzles are designed to deliver more precise application by filtering the adhesive through a larger, more traditional orifice to a smaller nose tip.
 The results are perfect for detail work or areas where less adhesive is desirable.